 - Place your jacket in the washing machine on a warm cycle (not hot or cold) and put in the down wash as directed.

 - Let the jacket run through the cycle and then run it one more time without any detergent to make sure all the soap is removed.
+NOTE: For added protection, you also have the option of using Down Proof after your completed wash cycle with Down Wash.
+This optional step will ensure that not only will the shell get a reapplication of DWR, but also the feathers inside your jacket.

 - When it’s time to dry, use a very low heat setting on your dryer and throw in three clean tennis balls to help break up wet clumps of down.
 If you don’t have any tennis balls, you can put shoes inside clean socks or make sock balls as a substitute.